Myanmar Discovery By Car

 FAQS

-Yes, we strongly recommend travel insurance for any Vietnam boutique tour.
+Yes, we strongly recommend travel insurance for any Myanmar expedition.
 While we don’t include it in our packages, this gives you the freedom to choose a plan that suits your needs.
 Travel insurance ensures you’re protected against unexpected events and provides smooth assistance throughout your journey.
 Please share your policy details with us before your departure.

 Once your custom itinerary is finalized, a deposit of 30% is required to confirm your booking.
 The remaining balance is due around 60 days prior to your travel date.
 For last-minute bookings, full payment may be needed upfront.
 We accept bank transfers, Visa/Mastercard, or cash.
 Your travel expert will guide you through each step clearly and transparently.